open-mmlab/mmselfsup/docs/en/user_guides/1_config.md

         with_avg_pool=True))
 ```

-### Use some fields in the base configs
+### Reuse some fields in the base configs

-Sometimes, you may refer to some fields in the `_base_` config, so as to avoid duplication of definitions.
-You can refer to [mmengine](https://github.com/open-mmlab/mmengine/blob/main/docs/zh_cn/tutorials/config.md) for some more instructions.
+Sometimes, you may reuse some fields in base configs, so as to avoid duplication of variables.
+You can refer to [mmengine](https://github.com/open-mmlab/mmengine/blob/main/docs/zh_cn/tutorials/config.md) for more instructions.

-The following is an example of using the `num_classes` variable in the base configuration file, please refer to `configs/selfsup/odc/odc_resnet50_8xb64-steplr-440e_in1k.py`.
+The following is an example of reusing the `num_classes` variable in the base config file.
+Please refer to `configs/selfsup/odc/odc_resnet50_8xb64-steplr-440e_in1k.py` for more details.

 ```python
 _base_ = [